-The Dialogue Companion for the UNITE video series was created to stimulate individual and group reflection after viewing each video.
+The “Stories of Stigma” Dialogue Companion (PDF) for the UNITE video series was created to stimulate individual and group reflection after viewing each video.
 Dialogue calls us to explore questions together and build relationships, rather than share information and solve problems.
 Through dialogue, we have the power to foster an environment where stigma and shame does not have the chance to grow, where diversity is celebrated, and where change unfolds.

 The UNITE initiative is co-designed with people with lived and living experience.
 Co-design is a process that involves the people most impacted by the initiative as shared decision-makers.
 People with lived and living experience act as co-designers along with staff, leaders, and video animators to build the planning, delivery, and evaluation of UNITE.

 There is no single approach or one-size-fits-all method for co-design.
 To learn more about the co-design process, visit the resources below.

 Journey mapping is the real-time translation of patient and client stories into a visual map with text.
 It depicts the journey through care from the patient perspective, ideally from pre-intake through to post-discharge.

 By listening to patients' experiences and organizing them into a graphical illustration, our hope is to better understand how patients of BC Mental Health and Substance Use Services interact with our programs by exposing pain points and opportunities for improvement across the service continuum.